 Summary: Webinars remain a critical vehicle for conveying information to large audiences.
-In 2022, webinar platforms are evolving to create more immersive, intimate and engaging virtual event experiences.
+In 2022, hosting a webinar is crucial to an immersive, intimate and engaging virtual experience.

 The need for virtual meetings continues to rise along with the expectations of attendees.
 As such, webinars are perhaps more important than ever, and webinar solutions are becoming much more sophisticated and engaging, not to mention scalable to hundreds of thousands of people.
 According to some analysts, the overall webcast market is expected to reach a value of 800 million by 2023.